 - olive oil

-- Stir well and cook the cabbage and kale for 6 minutes.
+Stir well and cook the cabbage and kale for 6 minutes.
 In the meantime you can prepare the poached eggs.
 I always use the cling film method, it’s really easy and simple.
 Never failed on me before!
 Check out the link in my introduction text above this recipe!